TomDillane/bulls_rugby_club/README.md

 If user enters incorrect details, a flash message advises "Incorrect Username and / or Password" On correct credential entry and submission, user is taken to Home page with flash message "Welcome, username"

+#### Game Availability

+This form is available to users of type player only.
+It is launched via button on the respective "Fixtures and results screen.
+It contains the following fields:

++ Game date drop down for games not yet played, denoted by scoreline "TBC"
++ Option to select "Available", or "Unavailable"
+If "Available", is selected, an option on where to meet the team is presented.
+On submission, the user receives a flash message "Successfully entered availability!" and the form clears.

+#### Game schedule

+This page is available only to user "manager".
+The form has the following fields:

++ Team - dropdown option for "Men", or "Women"
++ Date - date picker
++ Opposition - string field to capture opposition team name
++ Venue - string field to capture gaame venue

+On submission, the user receives a flash message "Game Fixture Entered!" and the form clears.

+#### Match Team

+This page is available only to user "manager".
+It returns details from the game availability collection and joins to the user table to present the names of the players that are available and unavailable for the various games.

 #### Future Features